Arrange a funeral

 A funeral is an important way to honour and celebrate the life of your loved one.
 We’ll help you plan a funeral that’s perfect for them and reflects the traditions, beliefs and customs of your family.

-Caring and professional funeral services for north Brisbane and surrounds
+Caring and professional funeral services for Melbourne, Country Victoria, Brisbane, Sunshine Coast and surrounds.

 We understand that every funeral is unique, just like every person is.
 At Compassionate Funerals, we specialise in helping you shape a unique, customised ceremony.
-You may choose to hold a traditional service at a church, or at our chapel in Brendale, followed by a burial or cremation.
+You may choose to hold a traditional service at a church, or at a chapel, followed by a burial or cremation.
 Or you might prefer to hold the service in a public venue, outdoor location or at the graveside.
 If you have chosen cremation, you may wish to have a private cremation, followed by a memorial service.

 Whatever you choose to do – we are here to help.
 When you’re ready to start making plans, please give us a call.
 We can either meet you at our office or come to you.